catholicmelb/parish-handbook/docs/contents/3-parish-operations.md

 ### Recording GST

-While the detailed income and expenditure of the Presbytery Account is not included in the parish's financial reports, the goods and services tax (GST) incurred on presbytery expenditures is generally eligible to be included in the parish's business activity statement (BAS).
-Note that GST incurred on a priest's personal expenditures relating to entertainment, recreation, holidays and meals is not eligible to be claimed as a GST input tax credit.
+While the detailed income and expenditure of the Presbytery Account is not included in the parish’s financial reports, the goods and services tax (GST) incurred on presbytery expenditures is generally eligible to be included in the parish’s business activity statement (BAS).
+Note that GST incurred on a priest’s personal expenditures relating to entertainment, recreation, holidays and meals is not eligible to be claimed as a GST input tax credit.
 GST incurred on pastoral-related expenditures, vehicle running costs, subscriptions, formation and training, and similar costs is eligible for claiming as an input tax credit.

 The following steps are recommended for recording GST claims on presbytery expenses (for Xero users):

-1. The GST recoverable from presbytery-related expenditure should be recorded in the parish's balance sheet via a journal entry recognising the amount receivable from the Australian Taxation Office (ATO) and the corresponding amount payable back to the Presbytery Account.
+1. The GST recoverable from presbytery-related expenditure should be recorded in the parish’s balance sheet via a journal entry recognising the amount receivable from the Australian Taxation Office (ATO) and the corresponding amount payable back to the Presbytery Account.
 The journal entry in this scenario is:

    *For PACS users*